Skedulo/SkeduloPlusExamples/README.md

 A simple example with the bare minimum, displays some example text.

-### TBC
+### Job Products

-A practical example, allowing the user to upload a photo to a Product record, related to a Job.
+A practical example, allowing the user to attach a photo to a Job Product record.

 ### Kitchen Sink